Raw milk incidents are falling due to (perhaps) better handling by farmers and dairy — so says a new study.

 I encourage you to read it and I encourage you to drink raw milk!

-The lovely red barn in the photo is Stone Wall Dairy Farm in Cornwall, CT — a town where not only is raw milk legally available for sale — you can also buy it in grocery and convenience stores.
+The lovely red barn in the photo is Calf + Clover Creamery in Cornwall Bridge, CT — a town where not only is raw milk legally available for sale at farms, you can buy it in grocery and convenience stores.